babara2/experiments/imageLoader/README.md

 # Lightbox Viewer

+This program is written to experiment with how react/redux work.
+A boilerplate was used to setup the initial environment (create-react-app).

 This program accepts user input for a photoset ID that it then uses to retrieve the photoset using the flickr **flickr.photosets.getPhotos** api.

 Once a photoset is retrieved, it can be viewed again until another photoset is called/searched for.